Stéphane Pedrazzi

 Stéphane Pedrazzi is a French journalist, currently serving as an anchorman on BFM Business and BFM TV.
 Previously, he worked for CNBC as the channel's Paris correspondent until December 2015.
 He was appointed to the post in January 2007 in the run-up to the French presidential election.

+He started his journalistic career in 1992 as a presenter on Lyon's Classic FM radio station.

 Prior to joining CNBC, Pedrazzi worked at the French language edition of Bloomberg Television, serving as writer/anchor of the daily morning programme "Matin Bourse" between 2004 and 2007.
 Pedrazzi had previously presented other Bloomberg programs as well as reporting for the channel.

 Pedrazzi has also worked for French station Radio Classique as London correspondent, as well as for Télé Lyon Métropole.

-He started his journalistic career in 1992 as a presenter on Lyon's Classic FM.
+He currently hosts a morning economic column on French station Radio Classique called La matinale éco.